-The power vent in the bathroom ceiling is controlled by switches on the bathroom wall.
-The VENT switch raises (open) or lowers (close) the powered dome.
-The FAN switch controls the single speed exhaust fan.
+The power vent in the bathroom ceiling is controlled by a switch on the bathroom wall.
+The switch raises (open) or lowers (close) the powered dome.

 POWER ROOF VENT - Galley Area

 The power roof vent in the galley ceiling has a 3-speed turbine fan and a power dome.
 The vent is controlled by a thermostat on the galley wall, which will automatically raise the dome and turn the fan on when the temperature reaches the setting you have chosen.
 When the air around the thermostat has cooled to below the setting, the dome will automatically lower and the fan will shut off.